pip-services/pip-services-docs/content/en/net/kafka/connect/kafka_connection.md

 [IOpenable](../../../commons/run/iopenable)

 ### Description
+The KafkaConnection class allows you to create connections to Kafka using the default driver.

+**Important points**
-By defining a connection and sharing it through multiple message queues you can reduce the number of used database connections.
+- By defining a connection and sharing it through multiple message queues you can reduce the number of used database connections.

 #### Configuration parameters